UFC president Dana White denounces fighter who made pro-Adolf Hitler comments

 CNN has reached out to Mitchell for a response to White’s comments.

-Mitchell, who has fought in the UFC since 2018 and won his last bout in December, made the comments in the first episode of his new podcast.
+Mitchell, who has fought in the UFC since 2018 and won his last bout in December, has since apologized for the comments he made in the first episode of his new podcast.

 In a long, rambling podcast, the fighter – known as “Thug Nasty” – called Hitler a “good guy” and made a series of homophobic and antisemitic remarks explaining his beliefs to his co-host that Hitler was actually fighting for Germany’s people.
 He also denied the Holocaust was real.